About r/Astronomy

 The community at a glance

-Roughly 108K members have joined in the past year.
-Popular discussion topics include Astronomy, Moon, and Nebula.
+Roughly 118K members have joined in the past year.
+Popular discussion topics include Astronomy, Telescope, and Looking For.
+Common discussion themes are Advice Requests and Self-Promotion.
 Product recommendations often mention telescope and books.

 Community Topics